fadamidis/matsim-tum-course/README.md

 ### Emissions

-The project uses the `emissions` contrib and a simplified mapping for cars on urban roads and motorways.
+The project uses the `emissions` contrib and a simplified emissions mapping from HBEFA for cars on urban roads and motorways.
 Emissions from cars are estimated in the `base` and `measure` scenarios and compared.

 ### Results